DataScience-ArtificialIntelligence/Distributed_Inference_For_LLM/README.md

-# Distributed Inference For LLM
+# Distributed Inference For LLM💻
 Run LLMs using distributed GPU architecture